 HENDERSONVILLE, Tenn. – The preacher of the young woman accused of killing her newborn twin sons says he has yet to speak with Lindsey Lowe but plans to soon.

 Dr. Ron Lowery is the pastor at City Road United Methodist Church where Lowe, her parents, sister and grandmother attend.

-Sunday's service at the church was the first since police reported the 25-year-old confessed to giving birth to twins in the bathroom of her parents home, suffocated them to death and then him them in a laundry basket.
+Sunday’s service at the church was the first since police reported the 25-year-old confessed to giving birth to twins in the bathroom of her parents home, suffocated them to death and then put them in a laundry basket.